-As a real estate investment manager, AEW uses analytical tools to value properties or (for publicly traded securities accounts) real estate companies.
-For both private assets and public companies, valuation methodologies typically involve valuing the cash flows produced by the assets, discounting them back with a discount rate appropriate to the current market and the risk profile of the investment, and comparing the values so derived to those in the broader market to determine whether the risk adjusted returns so derived are attractive and competitive with other investment opportunities.
+As a real estate investment manager, AEW uses analytical tools to value properties or real estate companies.
+For both private assets and real estate companies, valuation methodologies typically involve valuing the cash flows produced by the assets, discounting them back with a discount rate appropriate to the current market and the risk profile of the investment, and comparing the values so derived to those in the broader market to determine whether the risk adjusted returns so derived are attractive and competitive with other investment opportunities.